 Basic Zen Meditation Techniques

-2. Position your legs in either the half-lotus or full-lotus position.
+- Leg Position: Cross your legs in the half-lotus or full-lotus position.
+If this feels uncomfortable, sitting cross-legged is also acceptable.

 Meditation Etiquette and Dress Code